 In 1946, OHIO President John Baker established the Ohio University Fund and helped raise more than $35,000 in private gifts during the fund’s first year.
 As the University approached its 150th anniversary, President Baker began a scholarship initiative that is still benefiting Ohio University students today.
 With the generous support of more than 3,700 alumni, students and friends, the University raised $364,724 for the “Sesquicentennial Scholarship Fund.”

-In 1961, President Vernon R. Alden founded the Trustees Academy, a gift society that recognizes OHIO’s most generous benefactors.
-OHIO’s next formal campaign, “The 1804 Capital Gifts Campaign,” launched under the leadership of President Charles Ping with a goal of $14 million.
+In 1961, President Vernon R. Alden founded a gift society to recognize OHIO’s most generous benefactors.
+OHIO’s next formal campaign, “The 1804 Fund Campaign,” launched under the leadership of President Charles J. Ping with a goal of $14 million.
 Completed in 1981, the campaign secured more than $22 million.

 In 1987, President Ping launched OHIO’s “Third Century Campaign,” with a goal of $100 million.
 Dr. Ping’s goal to grow OHIO’s endowment was realized when the campaign ended with $132 million in 1993.
 By the end of the campaign, Ohio University’s endowment had grown from $54.6 million to more than $90 million.

-Ten years later, the University embarked on its most ambitious campaign to date, “The Bicentennial Campaign.”
-Completed in 2004, the campaign was able to raise more $221 million toward its $200 million goal, doubling the goals of the “Third Century Campaign,” and securing Ohio University’s “best in class” position among other medium-sized research universities.
+Ten years later, the University embarked on “The Bicentennial Campaign.”
+Completed in 2004, the campaign raised more $221 million toward its $200 million goal, doubling the goals of the “Third Century Campaign,” and securing Ohio University’s “best in class” position among other medium-sized research universities.